sbraden/circle-craters/README.rst

 * This plugin will be submitted to the QGIS plugin repository.

-* At this time the plugin does not work properly on QGIS 2.8 (Wien)
+* At this time the plugin does works properly on QGIS 3.4/3.6

 Installation
 ------------